The Teaching Center at Washington University in St. Louis

 The philosophy behind our faculty and graduate-student development programs is guided by the integration of scholarship, learning communities, and structured learning opportunities.
 We give workshops on a variety of topics for audiences ranging from faculty in multiple disciplines, assistant professors, STEM faculty, and medical-school faculty.
 Our consultations are individual and group, and involve working with faculty on incorporating different pedagogical methods into their courses (for example, active learning, group work, and teaching writing in the disciplines).
 In addition, we consult with faculty on designing education-research projects.
 We have also started several learning communities for faculty, such as our STEM Education Research Group.

-We bring this same philosophy to our professional-development programs for graduate students.
 We have multiple tiers of workshops: TA-training workshop series, advanced-level multi-disciplinary workshop series, and a STEM pedagogy series.
 We have a Teaching-Citation program, which focuses on gaining teaching experiences, and a Preparation in Pedagogy program, which focuses on gaining knowledge about a variety of pedagogical methods.
 One of most successful graduate-student programs is our WU-CIRTL program, which is designed to create a learning community focused on improving teaching and learning in STEM.
 This program comprises STEM-pedagogical workshops, a teaching-as-research graduate course, a teaching-as-research internship, and evaluated teaching opportunities.

 We collaborate with departments on curricular initiatives focused predominantly on introductory undergraduate STEM education, especially in collaborative-learning techniques such as peer-led team learning (PLTL) and process-oriented, guided inquiry learning (POGIL), and active-learning techniques, such as the use of personal response systems (clickers).
 Collaboration in advanced-level STEM courses involves incorporating and evaluating technology and in-class active-learning activities, as well as guided-inquiry, research-based laboratory experiments.
 We are part of the following external grants: Great Lakes Higher Education Consortium, AAU STEM initiative grant, LUCE consortium grant, Tiegle Foundation, and the CIRTL NSF grant.